NucleusPowered/site-v2/docs/tutorial/commandconfig/modifiers.md

 ## Exemptions

 Users can be set to be exempt from these modifiers using permissions.

+In general, for a given command with a command key, the exemption permission take the form:

+* `nucleus.<command key>.exempt.cooldown` for cooldowns
+* `nucleus.<command key>.exempt.warmup` for warmup
+* `nucleus.<command key>.exempt.cost` for costs

-Such permissions can be seen next to the command [in the command reference](../../commands2.html).
+Specific permissions can be seen associated with the command [in the command reference](../../commands2.html).